Wartime Legacy

 Photo of Ballykelly Airbase by Art Ward

-The base was opened in 1941 to provide long-range reconnaissance, crews from Ballykelly patrolled the north Atlantic locating German U-Boats and also provided air support for convoys crossing the Atlantic.
+The base at Ballykelly was opened in 1941 to provide long-range reconnaissance, crews from here patrolled the north Atlantic locating German U-Boats and provided air support for convoys crossing the Atlantic.
 The first active operations were by 220 Squadron which flew Boeing B17 Flying Fortresses.
 They were later joined by 120 Squadron flying Consolidated Liberators.
 The range covered by these anti-submarine and convoy support units extended from Norway to the Bay of Biscay and flights could last up to 15 hours.
 The main runway was extended in 1943 and crossed the railway line from Derry to Belfast.
 An unusual rule applied which gave trains the right of way if a plane was on approach.

 Photo of Poppies by Art Ward ©